Miami Car Accident Lawyer

 Yes.
 A personal injury lawsuit must usually be filed within four years of the date of the accident, while a wrongful death claim must usually be filed within two years of the date of death of the victim.
 Be careful – exceptions apply under certain circumstances.

 According the this Florida Statute, here are the deadlines for filling these different type of personal injury related claims:

 - Negligence (involves car accidents): 4 Years

 - Medical Malpractice: Within 2 years of the incident or within 2 years since the incident was discovered (or should have been discovered).
-Medical Malpractice claims shall not be claimed past 4 years from the date of the occurence unless the case involves a child of 8 years of age or younger.
+Medical Malpractice claims shall not be claimed past 4 years from the date of the occurrence unless the case involves a child of 8 years of age or younger.

 Can I negotiate with the insurance company on my own?

 Yes, you can, but it’s not a very good idea unless you negotiate auto accident claims for a living (as I do).
-Insurance company executives rub their hands with glee when they manage to convince a claimant that they “don’t need a lawyer for this claim”.
+Insurance company executives rub their hands with glee when they manage to convince a claimant that they “don’t need a Miami car accident lawyer for this claim”.
 It’s not just whether you win or not – it’s how much compensation you walk away with.